stackbit-projects/marvelous-maple-b314f/content/pages/index.md

 sections:
   - type: hero_section
     title: We run great businesses with great teams.
-    subtitle: Sometimes we buy businesses if we're a right fit.
+    subtitle: "Sometimes we buy businesses if we're a right fitI\_f you want your business run with the same care you've given it over the years, we should talk."
     actions:
       - label: Try Free
         url: /pricing